 Mr. Breeches slept again, this time with his socks thrown over his head.
 His mouthful of spit did not drip downward, but rather faced the ceiling of the train.
 I couldn’t sleep, of course.
 Early on, I saw clearly that without a pair of “snore-blocking earmuffs,” I wouldn’t be able to fall asleep.
-I pitied those in other compartments, who had not prepared to stay up all night, but in the face of such pointed6 snoring one could only spend the night wide-eyed.
+In the face of such pointed6 snoring, one could only spend the night wide-eyed.
+I pitied those in other compartments, who had not prepared to stay up all night.

 My destination was Dezhou, which we reached at first light.
 Thank heaven and earth!

 The train stopped for half an hour.
-I hired a car and entered the city.
-I could still hear clearly, “Porter!”
+I hired a car and entered the city, but I still heard it: “Porter!”

 Criticism of a Translation by Tony Blishen

-Once I’d finished my translation, I was curious to see how others had rendered the prose into English.
+Once I’d finished my translation of “Mr. Breeches,” I was curious to see how others had rendered the prose into English.
 In my search for other versions, I found one by Tony Blishen.
 The first draft of this review was published on 2019-10-16.
 Revisions began on 2019-10-30 and are ongoing til further notice.

-Being a linguist and a programmer, I value accuracy highly.
-As such, I feel the need to dispute certain sections of Blishen’s translation.
-This article compares those sections with their equivalents in my own translation, making references to the original text as needed.
+I feel the need to dispute the accuracy of certain sections of Tony Blishen’s translation of 《马裤先生》.
+This article compares said sections with their equivalents in my own translation, making references to the original text as needed.
 Certain issues, such as missing commas, comma splices, and missing words, strongly suggest that Blishen’s rendering was an unpolished draft.
 I won’t give time to any of those problems of polish, but will only seek to improve the quality of the translation itself.
 Furthermore, I’ll focus on criticizing Blishen’s translation only where I perceive a clear misinterpretation of the text’s original meaning, and will not comment on scenarios where two options seem equally valid (e.g. 绒 róng may be translated as either “velvet” or “woolen.”)
 My translation can be found above, while Blishen’s version is at https://paper-republic.org/pubs/read/mr-jodhpurs/.
 Lastly, please note that I’m working from the version of the story published in 《老舍小说集》 (“Collected Fiction of Lao She,” ed.
 Fang Wei, China Society Press, 2004).